MicrosoftDocs/entra-docs/docs/identity/saas-apps/screensteps-tutorial.md

 ## Configure ScreenSteps SSO

-1. Log in to MyGeotab company site as an administrator.
+1. Log in to ScreenSteps company site as an administrator.

 1. Go to **Account Settings** > **Site Access**.